 Irish capital acquisitions tax ("CAT") could apply to a gift or inheritance of Class A Ordinary Shares or Warrants irrespective of the place of residence, ordinary residence or domicile of the parties.
 This is because Ordinary Shares and Warrants will be regarded as property situated in Ireland.
 The person who receives the gift or inheritance has primary liability for CAT.
 Gifts and inheritances passing between spouses are exempt from CAT.
-Children have a tax-free threshold of CAT.
-Children have a tax-free threshold of CAT.
+Children have a tax-free threshold of &335,000 in respect of taxable gifts or inheritances received from their parents.